metin/ProAngularJS-Repo/README.md

 024-events: illustrates how to use several built-in event directives such as ng-click, ng-mouseenter, etc.

 025-custom-event-directive: illustrates how to create a custom directive to handle touch events.

+026-managing-boolean-attributes: illustrates how to manage boolean attributes with an example that uses ng-disabled to disable a button using a value from the model.